 There are 375,000 registered veterans in the state of Oklahoma with an estimated 425,000 more who are not registered.
 Our goal is to reach as many veterans as we can and help them with their struggles and also to fellowship with them.

 Founder and national speaker

 James spent 15 years in the United States Army.
 He has served every where from the DMZ in Korea to the Middle East.
-He has stepped foot in 11 different Countries and has had 6 major surgeries from injuries he sustained while serving in the United States Army.
+He has stepped foot in 11 different Countries and has had 17 surgical procedures from injuries he sustained while serving in the United States Army.
 He is married to his amazing wife Anna, has three amazing boys, and one brand new beautiful daughter.
 After the military James and his family served in Mexico as missionaries for over a year and a half.

 CJ Jacobs Jr

 Cj has been in the ministry for over 30 years.
 He is one of the speakers of Wounded Veterans of Oklahoma and not only has a heart for our nations veterans but also the community.
 He also serves on the board of Tulsa Hope and has a prison ministry.

 At 12 years old Cole Dreamed about joining the Army.
 When she was 19 she enlisted in the United States Army.
 3 years after joining she was sent to Iraq in support of Operation Iraqi Freedom.
 After returning home she was involved in a motorcycle accident which tragically took her leg.
 But that didn't stop her.
 She has been such a blessing to so many veterans struggling across the nation!
 Her strength and passion has helped so many veterans who are suffering from injuries they sustained in combat.

 pro Shooting team co-captain and national spokesman